Farmer–Citizen Movement

 The Farmer–Citizen Movement (BoerBurgerBeweging /nl/; BBB) is an agrarian and right-wing populist political party in the Netherlands.
 It is headquartered in Deventer, Overijssel.
-The current party leader is founder Caroline van der Plas, who has led it since its creation in 2019.
+The current party leader is Henk Vermeer.

 History

 The Farmer–Citizen Movement was founded on 1 November 2019 by agricultural journalist Caroline van der Plas, together with Wim Groot Koerkamp and Henk Vermeer from agricultural marketing firm ReMarkAble, in response to the widespread farmers' protests that had taken place earlier that month.
 On 17 October 2020, Van der Plas was unanimously chosen as the party's lead candidate.
 It won one seat at the 2021 general election.

 The BBB won the 2023 provincial elections, winning the popular vote and receiving the most seats in all twelve provinces.
 Given that the provincial councils elect the Dutch Senate, the party was predicted to win 17 seats in the 2023 Senate election, the most of any party; it won 16 seats in the election.

 On 1 September 2023, former JA21 MPs Nicki Pouw-Verweij and Derk Jan Eppink and former PVV MP Lilian Helder joined the BBB parliamentary group in the run-up to 2023 parliamentary elections, increasing the BBB's number of seats from one to four.
 BBB also presented Mona Keijzer as candidate for Prime Minister.
 The party won seven seats with nearly half a million votes.